jhildenbiddle/mergician/docs/index.md

 ### onlyCommonKeys

-Merge only keys found in multiple objects (ignore single occurrence keys).
+Merge only keys found in multiple objects (skip single occurrence keys).
 For nested objects, key comparisons are made between objects with the same parent key and at the same depth.

 - Type: `Boolean`
 - Default: `false`